dmichaelcarter/PyNumericalMethods/README.txt

                                  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 "jacobi.py"         -- Approximate the solution to a linear system of equations
+"gauss-seidel.py"   -- faster linear system solver than jacobi.py

 ----------------------------------------------------------------------------------------------------